blockterms/whitepaper/README.md

 the transaction via transaction attributes.
 The extra information could be simple name value pairs like cookies or http parameters.

-In certain complex use cases of real world scenarios, instead of moving the data towards a settlement algorithm, it would be lot easier to move the settlement algorithm towards the data.
+In certain complex use cases of real world scenarios, instead of moving the data near a settlement algorithm, it would be lot easier to move the settlement algorithm near the data.

 Some examples of such complex systems are